tkostelak/RepeatCounter/README.md

 When you have that, move onto counting multiple instances of the word.
 For example, word input “dog” and sentence input “The dog barked at the other dogs” should return 2.

+## Setup/Installation Requirements

+* Installation Requirements:

+.NET CORE 1.1 SDK
+.NET RUNTIME
+MONO
+Setup:

+* Clone this repository to your desktop.
+* Navigate to this folder in your command prompt.
+* Run dotnet restore, dotnet build, and then dotnet run commands.
+* Navigate to localhost:5000 in your preferred web browser.

+## Known Bugs

+No known bugs at this time.

+## Support and contact details

+If you have suggestions for how to help me make any additions, or if you have other feedback, please feel free to contact me at tkostelak@gmail.com.
+All feedback is welcome, keep in mind that the primary focus of this project is C#/.NET, so I am not necessarily looking for HTML/CSS advice.

+## Technologies Used

+* C#/.NET MVC
+* HTML
+* CSS

+### License

+*This software is licensed under the MIT license.*

+Copyright (c) 2018 **Tyler Kostelak**